 Trainees Online (TrOn) is an online learning resource that aims to support learners who are preparing for the MRCPsych.
 It is a College publication that is being created to supplement existing provisions such as contact with clinical and education supervisors, teaching by senior staff in mental health services, and attendance at the local MRCPsych course.

-This reliable revision aid, produced by higher specialist trainees and junior consultants who have recent knowledge of the examinations themselves, is endorsed by the College and is available to Pre-Membership Psychiatry Trainees at no cost above their existing subscription.
-Modules covering the whole of the basic sciences syllabus are currently in production with new modules being published regularly.
+This reliable revision aid, produced by higher specialist trainees and junior consultants who have recent knowledge of the examinations themselves, is endorsed by the College and available to anyone registered with the College.
+Modules covering the whole of the basic sciences syllabus are currently in production.
 Each module includes three items of ‘Key Reading’; the module content plus this added reading is judged to be sufficient coverage for the purposes of the Membership exams.

 TrOn offers unique alignment with the MRCPsych syllabus, having been developed in consultation with the College Examinations Department.
 The Dean and the Chief Examiner of the College have both been crucial to TrOn and influence it directly through the Advisory Board with additional input from trainees and other College stakeholders.